 - Ownership over their own listing (service providers): direct service providers who register for a free user account can also “claim” their organization’s live profile page on AsylumConnect to help keep their organization’s information up-to-date, 24/7

-We use technology to instantly match LGBTQ+ people fleeing persecution with the verified safe legal, medical, mental health and social services that can help.
+We use technology to instantly match LGBTQ+ people fleeing persecution with verified safe legal, medical, mental health and social service providers.

-The AsylumConnect platform has matched thousands of LGBTQ+ people fleeing persecution with vetted affirming legal, medical, mental health and social services.
+The free AsylumConnect platform has matched thousands of LGBTQ+ people fleeing persecution (including asylum seekers, refugees, other immigrants and homeless youth) with independently verified affirming legal, medical, mental health and social service providers.

-TOTAL: Since launching in 2016, our free website and mobile app has made 75,000+ matches between LGBTQ+ people fleeing persecution and vetted affirming services that can help
+TOTAL: Since launching in 2016, our free web and mobile platform has made 198,000+ matches between LGBTQ+ people fleeing persecution and vetted affirming services providers.

 SERVICE AREA COVERAGE

-The full AsylumConnect platform is currently available in 35 U.S. states, Canada and Mexico.
-We also offer a translated international resource page for LGBTQ+ asylum seekers and refugees who are outside of these countries and still in transit.
+The AsylumConnect web and mobile resource platform is currently available in all 50 U.S. states and the District of Columbia, Canada and Mexico.
+We also offer a translated international resource page for LGBTQ+ asylum seekers and refugees who are outside of North America or who are still in transit.

 WHAT TYPES OF VERIFIED SERVICES ARE LISTED ON THE ASYLUMCONNECT PLATFORM?

-Most common verified service categories: Mental Health, Legal, Medical, Community Support, Education & Employment
+Most common verified service categories: Mental Health, Legal, Medical, Community Support, Education & Employment, Housing

 UNITED STATES (AT THE END OF 2020)